Drug information provided by: IBM Micromedex

 It is very important that your doctor check you or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Your body's ability to fight infection may be reduced while you are being treated with etanercept.
 It is very important that you call your doctor at the first signs of any infection.
 Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: fever, chills, cough or hoarseness, flu-like symptoms, lower back or side pain, painful or difficult urination, or unusual tiredness or weakness.

 While you are being treated with etanercept, do not have any immunizations (vaccines) without your doctor's approval.
 Your child's vaccines need to be current before he or she begins using etanercept.
 Be sure to ask your child's doctor if you have any questions about this.

 This medicine may cause serious allergic reactions including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you receive the medicine.
+This can be life-threatening and requires immediate medical attention.
+Check with your doctor right away if you or your child have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.

 You or your child will need to have a skin test for tuberculosis before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.